 If I want to go to Cornell for graduate school in ornithology, should I reconsider applying as an undergrad?

-To a person, every Cornell ornithology professor advises against deferring applying to Cornell as an undergraduate for this reason.
+We advise against deferring applying to Cornell as an undergraduate for this reason.
 Our opportunities for undergraduates are unrivaled: You’ll learn about birds in depth from great professors and be part of the largest undergraduate birding community in the world.
 Many of the courses offered here give students hands-on opportunities to learn about birds in the classroom, in the lab, and in the field.
 Our students have great success in graduate school applications and in other bird-related career paths.

 And, if you defer coming to Cornell now because you think you might want to attend as a graduate student, you are taking a huge gamble that your MS or PhD interests will align exactly with those of a particular Cornell advisor at that stage of your career, and that you will gain admission as a graduate student.
 When applying to our graduate programs, you are really applying to work with a particular advisor on their very specific area of science.